SuveerSingh/Phonebook/README.md

 [5] Once the service manager has received the request, the request is then passed into the data service nanager, which then creates the final layer of abstraction within the api.
 Creating these layers of abstraction also allows to have cleaner testable code without heavy dependencies amongst classes.

 [6] The data layer has been written independently and does not require PostgreSQL in specific to function.
-Utilising the JDBC underlying framework allows to use any of the following databases : Oracle, MySQL, DB2, SQL Server.
+Utilising the JDBC underlying framework allows us to use any of the following databases : Oracle, MySQL, DB2, SQL Server.
 The migration scripts however are specific to PostgreSQL in terms of syntax.

 [7] The choice of a PostgreSQL database was purely due to it being open source.
 Its very easy to learn and manages relational databases.